-Most interesting wonders of Belarus
+Most interesting landmarks of Belarus

 Below are listed the most amazing natural and man made landmarks of Belarus.